 Note: if you signed up to receive these blogs post in an email, they links won’t be live.
 They are only live right on the blog post, plus being on the actual blog is where you can post a comment. https://stopthethyroidmadness.com/blog

 Hello my thyroid friends.
-If you’ve noticed (or not), my last blog post was 11 months ago from when I am writing this.
+If you’ve noticed (or not), my last blog post was 11 months ago from when I am writing this in 2023.
 So many of you have been posting on previous posts for help.
 I’ve tried my best to continue giving patient-to-patient information to you.

 The reason I’ve been gone so long?
 I was a caretaker all last year, especially as things got worse and were going downhill, then sadly experienced the grievous passing of someone deeply loved and highly significant to me.
 And loss and grief of that dimension is not for the faint of heart.
 It’s challenging.
 It can be a nightmare.
 And with deep grief can come the need to have an important break from what one was doing before, like writing blog posts and more.